 “You must promise not to repeat what I tell you,” Robby looks at him seriously.

 “You made a vow not to reveal our secrets.
-If you break that vow, the spirits of the underworld will haunt you until you are theirs.”
+If you break that vow, the spirits of the underworld will haunt you until the end of your days and you are theirs.”

 “Com’n you guys, you’re scaring me.”